bhaskar-codes-121/BT-Snooper/Readme.md

 <h2>Description</h2>
 This is a simple PoC android application to demonstrate the risks pertaining to allowing installation of any application on a rooted device.

 <h2>Salient Features</h2>

-a) As of now, the app performs a "cat" operation to read any file in the android system, and as soon as it assumes superuser role,
+a) As of now, the app performs a "cat" operation to read any file in the android system.

-it can read any app's internal files (eg. /data/data/com.something.interesting/Logs/log.txt).
+b)As soon as it assumes superuser role, it can read another application's internal files (eg. /data/data/com.something.interesting/Logs/log.txt).

 b) No prerequisites for installation.